A. Our Code Enforcement Officer, Donnie Harriman. 207-322-8209

 Q. How can I apply for General Assistance?

-A. You may obtain an application from the Town Clerk’s office, or online here.
+A. You may obtain an application from the Town Clerk’s office, download it from the list below, or click here.
 Complete the application and bring it to the Town Office during regular office hours or, if it's an emergency situation, call: Henry Hall at 207-589-3472 or 589-4596 during weekdays.

 Q. How do I obtain a 911 address?